4 Data Importing and Tidy Data

 - Marie Kondo’s best-selling book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, and Netflix TV series Tidying Up with Marie Kondo.

 What does it mean for your data to be “tidy”?
 While “tidy” has a clear English meaning of “organized,” the word “tidy” in data science using R means that your data follows a standardized format.
-We will follow Hadley Wickham’s definition of “tidy” data (Wickham 2014) shown also in Figure 4.3:
+We will follow Hadley Wickham’s British English definition of “tidy” data (Wickham 2014) shown also in Figure 4.3:

 A dataset is a collection of values, usually either numbers (if quantitative) or strings AKA text data (if qualitative/categorical).
 Values are organised in two ways.
 Every value belongs to a variable and an observation.
 A variable contains all values that measure the same underlying attribute (like height, temperature, duration) across units.
 An observation contains all values measured on the same unit (like a person, or a day, or a city) across attributes.